A System-Theoretic Approach to Hawkes Process Identification with Guaranteed Positivity and Stability

-\mysec{Conclusions and Future Work} We proposed a system-theoretic identification framework for Hawkes processes based on an orthonormal Laguerre (ON-HL) expansion.
-We proved that the corresponding asymptotic Gram matrix is uniformly well-conditioned in the model order, whereas the Hawkes–Erlang Gram matrix becomes exponentially ill-conditioned.
-A state-space realisation yields an SDE for the Laguerre regressors and a Lyapunov equation for the empirical Gram matrix, enabling efficient LS computations.
-Using an SOS characterisation of non-negative polynomials, we formulated a trace-based SDP that enforces both positivity and stability of the identified intensity.
-Simulations confirmed that ON-HL maintains numerical robustness and achieves lower HIR approximation error than the Erlang-based model.
-In the future, we will extend the ON-HL framework to multivariate Hawkes processes. {\Alph{section}} \noleminapx \myapp{Appendix: Proofs} {\it Proof of Theorem \ref{thm:asym}. } While \cite[Theorem 7, Lemmas 12-14, Theorem 15]{Rong26a} established parallel results for a density-like basis ($q(t)\in\bR^P_{\geq0}$, $\intoi q_j(t)dt=1$), those strict conditions are unnecessary here.
-The proof that $R_T^q>0$ relies on the Cauchy–Schwarz inequality, which does not depend on non-negativity or unit mass of the basis.
-The convergences stated in Theorem~\ref{thm:asym} follow under the weaker assumptions stated there by invoking the ergodic lemma \cite[Lemma~9]{Rong26a} and the results on vanishing pre-sample effects and martingale terms in \cite[Lemmas~10–11]{Rong26a}, all of which are independent of the non-negativity condition. $\square$
+\mysec{Conclusions and Future Work} We proposed a system-theoretic identification framework for Hawkes processes based on an orthonormal Laguerre expansion.
+We showed that the associated asymptotic Gram matrix is uniformly well-conditioned in the model order, whereas the Hawkes-Erlang Gram matrix becomes exponentially ill-conditioned.
+A state-space realization yields a Lyapunov equation for the empirical Gram matrix, enabling efficient LS computation for ON-HL.
+Using an SOS characterization of non-negative polynomials, we formulated a trace-based SDP that enforces both positivity and stability of the identified intensity.
+Simulations confirmed that ON-HL is numerically robust and achieves lower HIR approximation error than the Erlang-based model.
+Future work includes extending ON-HL to multivariate Hawkes processes and \clrb{developing its full asymptotic theory.} {\Alph{section}} \noleminapx \myapp{Appendix: Proofs} {\it Proof of Lemma \ref{lem:asym}. } While \cite[\clrb{Theorem 7, Lemmas 13}]{Rong26a} established parallel results for a density-like basis ($q(t)\in\bR^P_{\geq0}$, $\intoi q_j(t)dt=1$), those strict conditions are unnecessary here.
+The proof \clrb{\cite[Theorem 7]{Rong26a}} that $R_T^q>0$ relies on the Cauchy–Schwarz inequality, which does not depend on non-negativity or unit mass of the basis.
+The convergence stated in Lemma~\ref{lem:asym} follow under the weaker assumptions stated there by invoking the ergodic lemma \cite[Lemma~9]{Rong26a} and the results on vanishing pre-sample effects and martingale terms in \cite[Lemmas 10 and Lemma 11]{Rong26a}, all of which are independent of the non-negativity condition. $\square$

-{\it Proof of Proposition \ref{pro:asym}. } Both the Erlang and Laguerre bases trivially satisfy the integral conditions \ref{A3}(a)(b) because polynomials are dominated by decaying exponentials.
-The affine independence condition \ref{A3}(c) is also a consequence of the fundamental properties of polynomials. $\square$